shshanmu/security-tools-on-fedora/netcat-openbsd/README.md

    # Listen on a port
    nc-bsd -l -p 8080
    ```

-## Features
-- **Engine Agnostic:** Automatically detects and uses podman or docker.
-- **SELinux Aware:** On Fedora/RHEL systems, the script detects if SELinux is Enforcing and automatically appends the :Z flag to volume mounts to prevent "Permission Denied" errors.
-- **Volume Mounting:** Your current working directory is mapped to /data inside the container.
-- **User Mapping::wq** Uses --user $(id -u):$(id -g) so that files received or modified by netcat are owned by your host user, not root.

 ## File Transfers & Volume Mounting
 The aliases are configured to mount your current working directory ($(pwd)) to /data inside the container.
 This allows you to send or receive files directly.